-The entire group of persons who live in one housing unit or one GQ unit.
+The household consists of the entire group of persons who live in one housing unit or one GQ unit.
 It may be several persons living together or one person living alone.
 It includes the Reference Person, any relatives living in the unit, and may include roomers, servants, or other persons not related to the Reference Person.